-Has your driver's licensed been suspended as a result of a DUI conviction
+Has your driver's license been suspended as a result of a

-or refusal to submit to a blood alcohol test?
-Although suspension is just
+DUI conviction or refusal to submit to a blood alcohol test?
+Although a suspension

-one of many consequences of DUI, it can be a very inconvenient one.
-Having
+is just one of many consequences of DUI, it can be a very inconvenient

-your license suspended can make it difficult to get to work and may even
+one.
+Having your license suspended can make it difficult to get to work